-Certainly you are aware that we are in the midst of a manufacturing skills gap?
-Currently within the industry, manufacturing jobs are remaining empty and companies are unable to find workers who have the knowledge.
+Certainly, you are aware that we are in the midst of a manufacturing skills gap.
+Currently within the industry, manufacturing jobs remain empty and companies are unable to find workers who have the knowledge.

 Not to mention, the pandemic also contributed to manufacturing jobs vanishing, and now the manufacturing field will be set back decades from the loss.

 Propel developed an article and a resource tool to give some insight into the issue and how we can solve it.

 The top four causes of the manufacturing gap include: